-Proposal Number 1 Proposal Description Election of Directors(1) Vote Required for Approval The plurality of the votes of the holders of shares present and entitled to vote on the proposal.
+Proposa Number Vote Required for Approval Effect of Votes Withheld or Abstentions Effect of Broker Non-Votes 1 Election of Directors (1) The plurality of the votes of the holders of shares present and entitled to vote on the proposal.
 The three nominees receiving the most "FOR" votes will be elected as Class II directors.
-Effect of Votes Withheld or Abstentions Votes withheld will not be counted as votes cast and will result in the applicable nominee(s) receiving fewer votes cast "FOR" such nominee(s).
+Votes withheld will not be counted as votes cast and will have no effect.
 Abstentions are not applicable.
-Effect of Broker Non-Votes Broker non-votes will not be counted as votes cast and will result in the applicable nominee(s) receiving fewer votes cast "FOR" such nominee(s) 2 Ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for its fiscal year ending December 31, 2023 "FOR" votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote on the matter will ratify the appointment.
-Against (2) 3 Mangless Proposal, to adopt a resolution that would repeal any provision of the Company's Amended and Restated Bylaws in effect at the time of the Annual Meeting that was not included in the Company's Amended and Restated Bylaws in effect as of January 1, 2023(1) "FOR" votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote on the matter will approve the proposal.
-Against No effect
+Broker non-votes will not be counted as votes cast and will have no effect 2 Ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for its fiscal year ending December 31, 2023 "FOR " votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote on the matter will ratify the appointment.
+Abstentions will be counted as votes "AGAINST" this proposal.
+(2) 3 Mangless Proposal, to adopt a resolution that would repeal any provision of the Company's Amended and Restated Bylaws in effect at the time of the Annual Meeting that was not included in the Company's Amended and Restated Bylaws in effect as of January 1, 2023 (other than the change of the Company's name) (1) "FOR " votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote on the matter will approve the proposal.
+Abstentions will be counted as votes " AGAINST " this proposal.
+Broker non-votes will have no effect on this proposal.

-- (1) The Board does not endorse the Mangless Nominees or the Mangless Proposal and unanimously recommends that you vote "FOR" the election of the three nominees proposed by the Board and "AGAINST" the Mangless Proposal. - (2) Typically, this proposal is considered to be a "routine" matter under NYSE rules.
+(1) The Board does not endorse the Mangless Nominees or the Mangless Proposal and unanimously recommends that you vote "FOR" the election of the three nominees proposed by the Board and "AGAINST" the Mangless Proposal.

+(2) Typically, this proposal is considered to be a "routine" matter under NYSE rules.
 Accordingly, typically, if you hold your shares in street name and do not provide voting instructions to your broker, bank, or other nominee that holds your shares, your broker, bank, or other nominee has discretionary authority under NYSE rules to vote your shares on this proposal.
-However, to the extent that the Mr. Mangless provides a [] proxy card or voting instruction form to stockholders who hold their shares in "street name," Proposal 2 included in this proxy statement will be a "non-routine" matter, and brokers will not have discretionary voting authority to vote on any of the proposals presented at the Annual Meeting.
-If, however, the Mr. Mangless does not provide a [] proxy card or voting instruction form to stockholders who hold their shares in "street name," then Proposal 2 would be considered to be a routine matter, and your broker, bank or other nominee would be able to vote upon the matter if you do not provide them with specific voting instructions.
+However, to the extent that the Mr. Mangless provides a blue proxy card or voting instruction form to stockholders who hold their shares in "street name," Proposal 2 included in this proxy statement will be a "non-routine" matter, and brokers will not have discretionary voting authority to vote on any of the proposals presented at the Annual Meeting.
+If, however, the Mr. Mangless does not provide a blue proxy card or voting instruction form to stockholders who hold their shares who hold their shares in "street name," then Proposal 2 would be considered to be a routine matter, and your broker, bank or other nominee would be able to vote upon the matter if you do not provide them with specific voting instructions.
 However, in that event, it is possible that a broker may choose not to exercise discretionary authority with respect to the Proposal 2.
 In that case, if you do not instruct your broker how to vote with respect to Proposal 2, your broker may not vote with respect to such proposal.
 Therefore, we encourage you to instruct your broker, bank, or other nominee to vote your shares by filling out and returning the enclosed WHITE proxy card.